-This deliverable is the update of D2.2, which linked strategically the results of D2.1 "Good practices of research, educational and training programs on smart solutions for the interconnection of transportation networks" with D2.3 "Course material on smart solutions for the interconnection of transportation networks".
+This deliverable is the final version of D2.5, which linked strategically the results of D2.1 "Good practices of research, educational and training programs on smart solutions for the interconnection of transportation networks" with D2.7 "Updated course material on smart solutions for the interconnection of transportation networks".
 The present deliverable aims to update the curricula and subjects that were used for the research educational and training program in Latvia and the region following the project's phase of knowledge sharing.
-This deliverable presents the methodological steps that were followed for developing the curricula and updates results based on feedback from the assessment of the knowledge-sharing program.
+This deliverable presents the methodological steps that were followed for developing the curricula and updates results based on feedback from the assessment of the knowledge-sharing programs, i.e. Summer Schools, Train the Trainers Seminars.

-For the formulation of the curricula, the methodological approach that is followed, results in the identification of 20 educational areas for passenger and freight interchanges, which with their turn are combined to result in the 12 courses that compose the Sustainable Transport Interchange Program (STIP).
-The identified courses are divided into three thematic areas: 1) Governance, 2) Smart solutions, and 3) Decision making; and three parts: a) Core, b) Freight transportation, and c) Public transport systems from research to decision Making.
+For the formulation of the curricula, the methodological approach that is followed, results in the identification of 20 educational areas for passenger and freight interchanges, which with their turn are combined to result in the 12 courses that compose the Sustainable Transport Interchanges Program (STIP).
+The identified courses are divided into three thematic areas: 1) Governance, 2) Smart solutions, and 3) Decision making; and three parts: a) Core, b) Freight transportation, and c) Public transport systems from research to decision making.
 The content of the 12 courses that compose STIP is updated to reflect STIP division into three parts.
-Amendments in the Summer School program and other project activities are provided based on participants' feedback.
+Amendments in the Summer School programs and other project activities are provided based on participants' feedback.